I lit a candle for Angela today. I lit it in a huge Russian Orthodox Church. Not exactly the spiritual home of our Greek Orthodox ancestors but close.

 I was told when I came in I could pray here.

-I knelt in the glowing light of the cross and prayed for 45 minutes.
+I knelt in the glowing light of the cross and meditated, my version of prayer, for 45 minutes.

 I counted my breaths.
 I laid my new ‘little computer’ on the wooden floor before me cleansing her in the bloody light of the giant western facing window.